UmaiUmeUnion/UmaiUme.Launcher/README.md

 ### How to install (basic guide)

-#### 1. Install required tools
+#### 1. Install tools for ReiPatcher support
-UULauncher requires the following assemblies before working:
+Currently UULauncher requires the following assemblies before working:
 * ReiPatcher.exe
 * Mono.Cecil.dll
 * ExIni.dll

+Download these assemblies and place them in the same folder (e.g. `<Game Root>\Patches\ReiPatcher`).
 **NOTE:** You do not need to have ReiPatcher installed.
-**NOTE:** ExIni.dll must be in the same directory as UULauncher.
-The location of other assemblies can be configured later.

 #### 2. Launch UULauncher.exe
 Put UULauncher.exe into the game's root and run it once.